ZhadaevAlex/school-spring-boot-hibernate-rest/README.md

-# sql-jdbc-school
+# school-spring-boot-hibernate-rest
-Create an application sql-jdbc-school that inserts/updates/deletes data in the database using JDBC.
+Create an application that inserts/updates/deletes data in the database using:
+- Spring Boot
+- Hibernate
+- REST

+Additionally use:
+- Validation
+- Lombok
+- Open API
+- AOP for logging

+Use PostgreSQL DB
 Use PostgreSQL DB.

 Tables (given types are Java types, use SQL analogs that fit the most: